-Studies have demonstrated that eating plans with varying macronutrient composition can be used effectively and safely in the short term (1-2 years) to achieve weight loss.
+Studies have demonstrated that eating plans with varying carbohydrate and fat composition can be used effectively and safely in the short term (1-2 years) to achieve weight loss.
 Low and very low carbohydrate diets, often referred to as "keto" diets, have gained popularity amongst healthcare professionals and the public as an effective tool for weight loss and means to reduce metabolic complications associated with overweight and obesity.
+However, there is no consensus in the literature on the definition of a low carbohydrate and a very low carbohydrate diet.
+Low carbohydrate diets usually provide less than 26 percent of calories from carbohydrates while very low carbohydrate diets limit carbohydrate calories to less than 10 percent.13

 The ketogenic diet was initially developed to treat severe epilepsy in infants and children under medical supervision.
-It is a very low carbohydrate and very high-fat diet plan, resulting in a state of ketosis where fat is being burnt for fuel instead of glucose.
-True ketogenic diets used in clinical settings can limit carbohydrates to as little as five percent calories, primarily from non-starchy vegetables and up to 85 percent calories from fat with enough protein to preserve lean body mass but maintain ketosis.
-However, when used as a tool for weight loss, the "ketogenic" diet plans vary in the proportion of carbohydrates, fat and protein they provide.
+It is a very low carbohydrate and high-fat diet plan, resulting in a state of ketosis where fat is being burnt for fuel instead of glucose.
+True ketogenic diets used in clinical settings can limit carbohydrates to as little as 5 percent of calories, primarily from non-starchy vegetables, and provide up to 85 percent calories from fat with enough protein to preserve lean body mass but maintain ketosis.

+However, when used as a tool for weight loss, these "keto" diet plans vary in the proportion of carbohydrates, fat, and protein they provide.
 Furthermore, there is an individual variation in the level of carbohydrate and protein intake that is compatible with ketosis.
 Therefore, personalisation of the diet and monitoring of ketone levels helps to achieve weight loss goals.
-"Keto flu" is a frequent side effect of a "keto" diet which can include light-headedness, fatigue, headaches, nausea, and constipation, in particular during the adaptation phase.
-Multivitamin, mineral and fibre supplements can be considered in some individuals to reduce side-effects.
+"Keto flu" is a frequent side effect of a "keto" diet, which can include light-headedness, fatigue, headaches, nausea, and constipation, in particular during the adaptation phase.
+Multivitamin, mineral, and fibre supplements can be considered in some individuals to reduce side-effects.

-A recent review of evidence on low and very low carbohydrate diets was found to be effective but not superior to other weight-loss diets.10 There was no difference in weight loss between lower carbohydrate (4-45 percent calories) / higher fat (30-75 percent calories) diets compared to higher carbohydrate (50-65 percent calories) / lower fat (20-25 percent calories) diets when protein and energy levels are kept the same.^{11,12} However, studies in overweight, diabetic patients following a low carbohydrate diet show some improvements in triglycerides and HDL cholesterol levels, insulin sensitivity and glycaemic control with mixed effects on LDL cholesterol.^{13,14}
+A recent review of evidence on low and very low carbohydrate diets found them to be effective but not superior to other weight-loss diets.14 There was no difference in weight loss between lower carbohydrate (4-45 percent calories)/ higher fat (30-75 percent calories) diets compared to higher carbohydrate (50-65 percent calories)/lower fat (20-25 percent calories) diets when protein and energy levels were kept the same.^{13,15} However, studies in overweight, diabetic patients following a low carbohydrate diet show improvements in triglycerides and HDL cholesterol levels, insulin sensitivity, and glycaemic control with mixed effects on LDL cholesterol.^{16,17}

-One advantage that "keto diets" may offer is controlling cravings and hunger often reported with other diet plans.
-A review published in 2015 found that individuals adhering to a ketogenic diet reported significantly less hunger and desire to eat compared with baseline.15 Even though wellformulated ketogenic diets may offer short-term health benefits in some individuals, they are difficult to sustain, and long-term risks and benefits are not fully understood in the absence of long-term studies.
+One advantage that "keto diets" may offer is controlling the cravings and hunger often reported with other diet plans.
+A review published in 2015 found that individuals adhering to a ketogenic diet reported significantly less hunger and desire to eat compared with baseline.18 Even though well-formulated ketogenic diets may offer short-term health benefits in some individuals, they are difficult to sustain, and long-term risks and benefits are not fully understood in the absence of long-term studies.